 One of only seven musicians in the world chosen to receive the prestigious Presidential Scholarship at Berklee College of Music.
 Max has won many awards, and is considered one of the up-and-coming young pianists in the country.

-Max is a Presidential Scholar at the Berklee College of Music and a member of the prestigious Berklee Global Jazz Institute.
-He is in his second year as a undergraduate student majoring in Jazz Piano Performance and Professional Music with a concentration in Composition and Music Production.
+Max is a Presidential Scholar at the Berklee College of Music.
+He is in his third year as a undergraduate student majoring in Professional Music with a concentration in Composition and Music Production.

 In February 2018 he received Honorable Mention from the Yamaha Young Performing Artists Competition for top US musicians from the ages of 18 to 22.
 In his piano category the winner was a classical pianist graduate student from the Juilliard School.